1:1 Trauma-Sensitive Yoga & Somatic Therapy (Online)

 “We can get better only if we learn to experience our sensations and feel the emotions they evoke, instead of avoiding them.”

-This work is grounded in trauma theory, attachment theory, neuroscience, and hatha yoga — but at its heart, it’s simple: an invitation to listen to your body, choose what feels safe, and slowly rebuild trust in yourself.
+This work is grounded in trauma theory, attachment theory, neuroscience, and hatha yoga.
+But at its heart, it’s simple: an invitation to listen to your body, choose what feels safe, and slowly rebuild trust in yourself.

 Why the Body Matters in Healing Trauma